Graduate Application Instructions

 Urban Design: Applicants to the Urban Design program should hold a professional degree in either architecture or landscape architecture.
 Applicants from other backgrounds will be considered only in exceptional circumstances and on demonstration of a high level of design ability.
 Students will be expected to start the program with an awareness of current versions of design software (AutoCAD, Adobe Illustrator, Adobe InDesign, Adobe Photoshop) and basic graphic design skills: color theory, fonts, and 2D layout.
 Students lacking these skills should take our late-summer, intensive “boot camp”—Spatial and Regional Representation—at the Spitzer School in order to gain proficiency prior to the fall semester.

 The M Arch, MLA, and UD programs in the Spitzer School of Architecture are full-time programs with all required courses scheduled in fall and spring semesters.
 For the M Arch II program, the academic year consists of consecutive fall, spring, and summer semesters.
-There are no part-time or non-matriculated programs.
+There are no part-time or non-degree programs.

 A cumulative GPA of 3.0 is required for all CCNY graduate students for continuance and graduation.
 Failure to meet this standard will result in academic probation or dismissal.